Ethnic groups in Senegal: Major groups

 Europeans and descendants of Lebanese migrants are fairly numerous in urban centres in Senegal, about 50,000.
 Most of the Lebanese originate from the Southern Lebanese city of Tyre, which is known as "Little West Africa" and has a main promenade that is called "Avenue du Senegal".

 Minor groups

 There are also many other smaller representations of other ethnic groups in Senegal, including the Khassonké, the Lawbe and the Papel.

 There are also small Chinese and Vietnamese migrant communities.

-Commonality

-The predominant ethnic groups in Senegal share a common cultural background so that, apart from their languages that also have many similarities, there are no effective cultural barriers between them.
-This is why marriage between ethnic groups in Senegal is so common.